 In 2015, Alyssa packed her bags and headed down to Pensacola for a job as a Communications Specialist at the University of West Florida.
 A year and a half later, she met Jill Thomas, Chief Marketing Officer of Innisfree Hotels, and was offered a job.
 We asked Alyssa what stood out to her most about Innisfree.

 “Corporate social responsibility,” she says.
-“Specifically that Bee Loud is so involved with The Hive, Innisfree’s corporate social responsibility program.
+“Specifically that our team is so involved with Innisfree’s corporate social responsibility program.
 I believe in giving back and serving the community, so being able to do that as part of my job is the golden ticket.”

 And if the job description was the golden ticket, being selected as a Rising Star was the key to the factory.